Graminoid

-In botany and ecology, graminoid refers to a herbaceous plant with a grass-like morphology, i.e. elongated culms with long, blade-like leaves.
-They are contrasted to forbs, herbaceous plants without grass-like features.
+In botany and ecology, a graminoid refers to a herbaceous plant with a grass-like morphology, i.e., elongated culms with long, blade-like leaves.
+They are contrasted with forbs, herbaceous plants without grass-like features.

 The plants most often referred to include the families Poaceae (grasses in the strict sense), Cyperaceae (sedges), and Juncaceae (rushes).
 These are not closely related but belong to different clades in the order Poales.
-The grasses (Poaceae) are by far the largest family with some 12,000 species.
+The grasses (Poaceae) are by far the largest family, with some 12,000 species.

+Common traits

+A graminoid is a plant that has a simple structure of repeated parts that have their meristems, growing parts, within their stems.
+They frequently have well-developed ways of reproducing vegetatively, without needing to grow from pollinated seeds.
+As a group, the graminoids produce fewer toxins than other plants and instead rely on physical defenses against being eaten by herbivores.
+Their evolution has been in response to grazing by both mammals and insects.

+Ecology

-Besides their similar morphology, graminoids share the widespread occurrence and often dominance in open habitats such as grasslands or marshes.
-They can however also be found in the understory of forests.
+Besides their similar morphology, graminoids share a widespread occurrence and often dominance in open habitats such as grasslands or marshes.
+They can, however, also be found in the understory of forests.
 Sedges and rushes tend to prefer wetter habitats than grasses.